 CBIZ continually evaluates its business operations, and may from time to time sell or close operations that are underperforming, located in secondary markets, or do not provide the level of synergistic cross-serving opportunities with other CBIZ businesses that is desired.
-During the second quarter of 2006, CBIZ sold two business operations which were classified as discontinued operations.
-Sales completed during the second quarter of 2006 consisted of an accounting and tax practice that was previously reported as part of the Financial Services practice group, and an operation offering property tax services that was previously reported as part of the National Practices group.
+During the nine months ended September 30, 2006, CBIZ sold two business operations which were classified as discontinued operations.
+These sales consisted of an accounting and tax practice that was previously reported as part of the Financial Services practice group, and an operation offering property tax services that was previously reported as part of the National Practices group.